DN-debug/peux-os-sddm/README.md

 If you would like to contribute to this repo please do so by creating a PR.
 I am open to suggestions.

+## Dependencies

+To run this, you must have the below QT5 dependencies:

+`qt5-graphicaleffects`
+`qt5-quickcontrols`
+`qt5-quickcontrols2`

 ## Installation

 Follow the below steps to test it: